reahl/reahl/reahl-doc/doc/devmanual/testing.rst

 TODO: explain all the new fixture stuff

+Tests are central to our development process., :ref:'as alluded to before<making_sense>'.
+We depend on a testing infrastructure build using :class:`~reahl.tofu.Fixture`\s.

 .. sidebar:: Behind the scenes

    The Reahl testing tools are mostly wrappers and extensions of other